 That isn’t to say they can’t add drama to the lash, just that the formula is designed for length.
 Of course, changes in the beauty industry are always coming, so things may be on the way.

 Are tubing mascaras better?
 If you’re after volume, then no. In any other aspect, they’re superior.
-The easy removal is a major selling point for anyone who wants the benefits of waterproof without the long scrubbing process.
+The easy removal is a major selling point for anyone who wants the benefits of waterproof without the long scrubbing process (you might also want to look at how waterproof mascara can be bad for you).

 The tubing stays in place, no matter how stressful the day is.
 You can even rub your eyes and tubing mascara won’t budge.
 The length tubing mascara gives is incredibly impressive, so much that they can almost be mistaken for extensions.